nextensio/agent/README.md

 ## Settings done inside Okta

+Inside Okta, we have created two "Applications" - both set as "SPA" (Single Page Application).
+One application is for all agent/connector logins and they all have localhost:blah as their redirect_uris - because the agent/connectors all login to a "local" website on the device whereas people logging into the controller/UX login to a global controller website.
+This is in flux and we might change the way the agents login to the IDP/Okta (TODO)

 1. Adding users - of course we need users added to authenticate agent/connectors
 2. Under API->Trusted Origin, added http://localhost:8180 to make sure that the redirect_uri
    is a trusted link